 Local recycling facilities

 This is another nice-to-have.
-Moving into a new home is a big moment for your tenant, so it’s nice to wish them well in their new home.
+Moving into a new home is a big moment for your resident, so it’s nice to wish them well in their new home.
 A card and perhaps a small gift like some chocolates is a simple but effective way to get the relationship off to a great start.

 Once you have gathered all of this information, it’s up to you how much effort you put into presenting it.